Aiman767/LoRa-agriculture-network/README.md

-4. Unstable ESP8266 NodeMCU Wi-Fi Connection: The image below shows the serial monitor of the ESP8266 NodeMCU as it establishes a connection with the ThingSpeak Private Channel for the Location in Canada.
+4.	**Unstable ESP8266 NodeMCU Wi-Fi Connection**: The image below shows the serial monitor of the ESP8266 NodeMCU as it establishes a connection with the ThingSpeak Private Channel for the Location in Canada.
 The values which go into field are from the DHT11 Temperature and Humidity Sensor.

 ![Figure 7 - Logging unstable Wi-Fi uplink.](./images/logging_unstable_wifi_uplink.png)

 Notice that some log entries described successful uplink, and other times the uplink failed.
 After the fatal crash of the ESP8266 node, it was hard to say what caused these disturbances.

-5. LoRa Network Problems: This application was not covered in the use case, but the original idea was to involve other node devices in a minimal scale Lo-Ra network.
+5.	**LoRa Network Problems**: This application was not covered in the use case, but the original idea was to involve other node devices in a minimal scale Lo-Ra network.
 The team was not able to implement a Lo-Ra network to take of the advantage of the long-range network that LoRa enables [4].

 The Lo-Ra enabled component would have made long ranged communication between several nodes possible.
 For an end user this would have meant the installation of several monitoring systems for different regions – measuring distances up to 10 km apart – in a star topology network.
 The value of that expansion is obvious in the industry, especially when one factors in that no long-distance wiring or battery replacements would be scheduled for a long time, since Lo-Ra communication consumes very little power.